Automotive Department

 The Automotive Department at Seminole State College enables students to earn an Associate in Applied Science (A.A.S.) degree or career certificate while gaining valuable experience and preparing for successful careers in the automotive industry.

-Students can earn an A.A.S. degree in Automotive Engineering Technology through one of three specialty tracks:
+Students can earn an A.A.S. degree in Automotive Engineering Technology through one of two specialty tracks:

 • Ford – Automotive Student Service Educational Training (ASSET)